 Fascism is a cult of the archaic fitted out by modern technology.
 It revives and recreates its myth (both past and present) through the spectacle using speeches, television, radio, internet, and pop culture.
 It is a major factor in the formation of the modern spectacle.
 The false mythology of this “Golden Age” is one of the fundamental factors of contemporary society, and was a primary factor in the destruction of the workers movements of the past.

-This was an excerpt from “The Society of The Spectacle: Unpacked” a forthcoming book by 0xADADA.
+This was an excerpt from “The Society of The Spectacle” a forthcoming new book by 0xADADA which reinterprets the original by Guy Debord.

 Debord, G. (1983).
 The society of the spectacle.
 Trans.
 Fredy Perlman.
 Detroit: Black & Red, Print.